If you want to stop wearing glasses, you may want to consider Implantable Contact Lenses, especially as an alternative to LASIK.

-Implantable contact lenses are invisible and cannot be felt.
+ICLs are invisible and cannot be felt.

-ICLS are made of collamer, an advanced lens material that has unique properties.
+ICLs are made of collamer, an advanced lens material that has unique properties.
 Collamer transmits light and reduces reflections that can interfere with vision, so you see clearly.
 Made of a copolymer and collagen, collamer is also highly compatible with living tissue.
 This allows the ICL to rest quietly in position while accurately correcting vision.
 Collamer is the only lens material made with collagen — the best choice for a lens that is going to remain inside your body for a lifetime.

 ICLs are ideal for patients who have myopia (nearsightedness) with and without astigmatism.
 ICLs are also good for people who don’t meet the requirements for LASIK.
 For example, their corneas are too thin, they are predisposed to dry eye, or their glasses prescription is too high for LASIK to be effective.